+Taking a left at the road junction, it is 12 miles to lower Nome Creek, the Ophir Creek Campground and the put-in for floating Beaver Creek National Wild River.
+At Ophir Creek are 19 campsites nestled in tall white spruce trees on the bank of Nome Creek.
 From here you can enjoy fishing in Nome Creek or take a short day-hike over to Beaver Creek.
 Also nearby is the 3-mile loop trail to Table Top Mountain, with awesome views of the higher peaks in the White Mountains.
-Ophir Creek Campground also provides river access to Nome Creek for paddlers headed to Beaver Creek Wild and Scenic River.

 Great little campground, great views, few people and a great price! road in is a bit rough but would definitely do again!